West Runton Mammoth: Further research

 On 30 March 2011, it was reported in the news that researchers from the Universities of York and Manchester had successfully extracted protein from the bones of the West Runton Mammoth.
 Using an ultra-high resolution mass spectrometer, bio-archaeologists managed to produce a near complete collagen sequence.
 Previously it had not been believed possible to find any collagen in a skeleton going back some 600,000 years.
 The collagen sequencing was carried out at the Centre for Excellence in Mass Spectrometry at the University of York.

 Although shorter peptides (chains of amino acids) have been allegedly reported from dinosaur fossils, this is arguably the oldest protein ever sequenced.
 This research formed part of a study into the sequencing of mammoths and mastodons.
-Despite the age of the fossil, sufficient peptides were obtained from the West Runton skeleton to identify it as part of the elephantidae family, which includes elephants and mammoths.
+Despite the age of the fossil, sufficient peptides were obtained from the West Runton skeleton to identify it as part of the family Elephantidae, which includes elephants and mammoths.